confluentmedical/nitinol-design-concepts/125-volumetric-analysis/README.md

 If you are starting up R for the first time, you will need to install some packages before running postprocessFEA.R](postprocessFEA.R).
 Using the tool bar menu, select Tools > Install Packages.
 Type in `tidyverse, forcats` in the Packages field, and click install.

 Create a new project in RStudio and select New Directory.
-Copy [postprocessFEA.R](postprocessFEA.R) into the newly created directory, and open it in RStudio (File > Open File).
+Copy [postprocessFEA.R](https://github.com/confluentmedical/nitinol-design-concepts/blob/master/125-volumetric-analysis/postprocessFEA.R) into the newly created directory, and open it in RStudio (File > Open File).
 Copy [open-frame-fatigue-v25mm-9pct.ivol.csv](./open-frame-fatigue-v25mm-9pct.ivol.csv) to that same directory.
 To run the R script, click the "Source" button at the top right of the code window.
-In a few seconds, it will create and save several plots in the [./png](./pdf) and [./pdf](./pdf) folders, and a summary of output information in the [./out](./out) folder.
+In a few seconds, it will create and save several plots in the [./png](https://github.com/confluentmedical/nitinol-design-concepts/tree/master/125-volumetric-analysis/png) and [./pdf](https://github.com/confluentmedical/nitinol-design-concepts/tree/master/125-volumetric-analysis/pdf) folders, and a summary of output information in the [./out](https://github.com/confluentmedical/nitinol-design-concepts/tree/master/125-volumetric-analysis/out) folder.

 ## Filtered point cloud

 In this script, we address some some considerations that we ignored in the simple point cloud created at the end of [Open Frame Fatigue Analysis](../120-open-frame-fatigue).
-We begin with by considering the hydrostatic pressure at each element, and coloring the points accordingly.
+We begin by considering the hydrostatic pressure at each element, and coloring the points accordingly.

 ![png/open-frame-fatigue-v25mm-9pct-p00.png](png/open-frame-fatigue-v25mm-9pct-p00.png)